earthly/earthly/docs/earthfile/earthfile.md

 # Earthfile reference

 Earthfiles are comprised of a series of target declarations and recipe definitions.
-Earthfiles are always named `build.earth`, regardless of their location in the codebase.
+Earthfiles are named `Earthfile`, regardless of their location in the codebase.
+For backwards compatibility, the name `build.earth` is also permitted.
+This compatibility will be removed in a future version.

 Earthfiles have the following rough structure:

 ```
 ...